wso2-extensions/identity-outbound-auth-voice-otp/docs/README.md

 The VoiceOTP authenticator allows you to authenticate user via otp which is delivered as a call to the user's mobile number configured.

+# Setup

+Download the org.wso2.carbon.extension.identity.authenticator.voiceotp.connector-{version}.jar and place it in <IS_HOME>/repository/components/dropins directory

 # File based Configurations